malevolentninja/angular_Projects/README.md

 Projects using AngularJs.
 I have included links to codepen demos for now, the more advanced, the more they will be using the CLI.

 #### Simple NavBar
+- This project uses only Angular's directives, and is the simplest app possible using the framework.
 - [Demo](https://codepen.io/malevolentninja/pen/zPNLKN)
 - [Blog](https://urbanwudangwarrior.wordpress.com/2017/11/11/angularjs-fundamentals/)